andreasfender/guitarpie/README.md

 This repository contains the reference implementation of the GuitarPie technique as part of our tablature interface TabCtrl (both are described in our UIST 25 publication linked below).
-Please note that this project is a research prototype and requires manual setup and parameter tweaking, as there is no interface for automatic setup and calibration at this point.
+Please note that this project is a research prototype and requires manual setup and parameter tweaking.
+At his point, there is no interface for automatic setup and calibration.

 ### Publication